Convex Hulls of Random Order Types: Classification of projective symmetries and their pole orbits

 \subsubsection{Finite cases: shortcuts}

 For the remaining three cases, a natural approach is to compare the information of Table~\ref{tb:mcs} to the classification of finite groups.
-For each of the sizes (resp. $12$, $24$ and $60$) there is a finite list of group of that size (resp. $5$, $15$ and $13$ groups) and for each, the subgroup structure is completely known.
-This can be summarized as follows:

-\begin{itemize} \item For orbit type $[4,4,6]$, the group has $12$ elements, none of which has order more than~$3$.
-Out of the $5$ candidates, the only possibility is $A_4$.
+For instance, for orbit type $[4,4,6]$, the group has $12$ elements, none of which has order more than~$3$.
+From the\footnote{Here we used \url{https://groupprops.subwiki.org/wiki/Groups_of_order_12}.} five groups of size~$12$, this readily rules out the cyclic group $\ZZ_{12}$, the dihedral group $D_{12}$, the direct product $\ZZ_6 \times \ZZ_2$, as well as the dicyclic group ${\rm Dic}_{12}$ which has an element of order $4$.
+This leaves $A_4$ as the only possibility.

-\item For orbit type $[6,8,12]$, the group has $24$ elements, exactly $9$ of which have order~$2$.
-Out of the $15$ candidates, the only possibility is $S_4$.

-\item For orbit type $[12,20,30]$, the group has $60$ elements and at least six maximal subgroups of order~$5$.
-This rules out all candidates but $A_5$. \end{itemize}

 For a geometer, this does not provide much insight.
 We thus provide an alternative proof that trades specific knowledge of groups of size $12$, $24$ and $60$ for some analysis of the orbits.
 We let $\g$ be a projective symmetry group, let $N \eqdef |\g|$, and let $\PP$ denote the set of poles of some projective point set in general position with symmetry group $\g$.